Aleksandre19/cv-ucmp/README.md

 ### User stories

-The user of this website should understand what is site about, what are keys of this medhot and way it is special.
+The user of this website should understand what is site about, what are keys of this medhod and way it is special.

 ### Strategy